truzo/tomango-2018/site/content/creates/digital-marketing/social-media.md

 If you don’t have the capacity to manage this in-house, we'll take the reins and produce relevant, interesting content that keeps people coming back.

-## Social media advertising

-If we think your company could benefit from an extra push, we might advise integrating paid social media advertising into your social campaign.
+If we think your company could benefit from an extra push, we might advise integrating [paid social media advertising](/creates/digital-marketing/ppc/) into your social campaign.

-Highly targeted and cost-effective, paid social like Facebook Ads can be a valuable means of increasing brand awareness to people in your target demographics that aren’t yet familiar with your business.

 {{< contact >}}